 The division of higher education serves more than 10,000 higher education members at the University of Massachusetts system, which includes the Amherst, Boston Harbor and Lowell campuses; the nine state universities; and the 15 community colleges.
 Members include faculty, part-time and continuing education faculty, administrators, librarians and support staff -- all contributing to make MTA the largest and strongest public higher education union in Massachusetts.

-MTA higher education offices are located in in Boston, Amherst and Springfield to serve the needs of our members.
+MTA higher education offices are located in Boston.

 A Road Map for MTA Higher Education Members

 New to public higher education?
 Not sure what it means to be an MTA member?
 The MTA has produced a detailed and thoughtful guide for new higher education members that provides an overview of the MTA and what it means to be a member.

 "Reverse the Course," an MTA report released in June, 2013, explains how the increased reliance on part-time adjunct faculty in the state’s community college system is reducing the amount of academic advising available from full-time faculty and may be contributing to poor student completion rates.